-Except when exempt by Oregon law, all students between ages 6 and 18 who have not completed the 12th grade are required to regularly attend a public full time school during the entire school term.
+Except when exempt by Oregon law, all children between ages 6 and 18 who have not completed the 12th grade are required to regularly attend a public, full -time school during the entire school term.

-All students five years of age who have been enrolled in a public school are required to attend regularly while enrolled in the public school.
+All children five years of age who have been enrolled in a public school are required to attend regularly while enrolled in the public school.

-Persons having legal control of a student between the ages 6 and 18, who has not completed the 12th grade, are required to have the student attend and maintain the child in regular attendance during the school term.
-Persons having legal control of a student who is five years of age and has enrolled the child in a public school, are required to have the student attend and maintain the child in regular attendance during the school year.
+Persons having legal control of a child between the ages 6 and 18, who has not completed the 12th grade, are required to have the child attend and maintain the child in regular attendance during the entire school term.
+Persons having legal control of a child, who is five years of age and has enrolled the child in a public school, are required to have the child attend and maintain the child in regular attendance during the school term.

 Under the superintendent’s direction and supervision, attendance supervisors shall monitor and report any violation of the compulsory attendance law to the superintendent or designee.
-Failure to send a student and to maintain a student in regular attendance is a Class C violation.
+Failure to send a child to school and to maintain a child in regular attendance in school is a Class C violation.

 The district will develop procedures for issuing a citation.

-A parent or guardian who is not supervising their student by requiring school attendance may also be in violation of Oregon Revised Statute (ORS) 163.577 (1)(c).
-Failing to supervise a child is a Class A violation.
+A parent who is not supervising their child by requiring school attendance may also be in violation of Oregon Revised Statute (ORS) 163.577 (1)(c); failing to supervise a child is a Class A violation.

 Exemptions from Compulsory School Attendance

 In the following cases, children shall not be required to attend public, full -time schools: